-When we decide on priorities for footway maintenance we make sure that opportunities are taken to help social inclusion particularly improving accessibility for older and disabled people and also the use of prams and pushchairs.
+When we decide on priorities for footway maintenance we make sure that opportunities are taken to help social inclusion, particularly improving accessibility for older and disabled people and people using prams and pushchairs.

-This will include the provision of dropped kerbs in suitable locations and textured paving adjacent to crossing points.
+This will include providing dropped kerbs in suitable locations and textured paving near crossing points.

 Please contact us to report a manhole cover that is broken, collapsing, missing, very low or protruding above road level that might be dangerous to highway users.
 We will assess the cover and arrange remedial work as appropriate.